Nima Karimipour

 About Me

-I'm a Research Scientist at Gitar.ai, building agents.
+I'm a Staff Engineer at Sonar, building agents on Gitar, the AI-native code review platform Sonar acquired in May 2026.
 I received my Ph.D. from the University of California, Riverside, advised by Prof. Manu Sridharan, where I was a member of the RIPLE research group.
 My research centers on programming languages and software engineering, with a special focus on creating tools that boost the reliability and security of large-scale software systems.
 During my Ph.D., I developed a type inference tool for NullAway, offering capabilities unmatched by other tools, and created Annotator, an automated tool that seamlessly integrates NullAway into existing codebases.

 Experience